Press Corps

 about the editor-in-chief

-Caroline Woodward is a member of the class of 2027 in the College of Arts and Sciences majoring in English and Government, and minoring in Journalism.
-She has been involved in Model UN since high school, where she both competed and staffed various tournaments, and college, where she served as Executive Editor of Press Corps during NAIMUN LXI.
-She is currently incredibly honored to have been selected to now serve as Editor-in-Chief of Press Corps for NAIMUN LXII (can you tell she loves Press Corps).
-Outside of MUN, Caroline is a tutor for the D.C.
-Schools Project, a member of the Women’s Center, Kappa Alpha Theta, and Club Rugby, and a deputy editor for the film and media section of Georgetown’s newspaper, the Hoya.
-She is a self-identified “film bro,” a queso connoisseur, and a huge fan of napping at inappropriate times.
-She was born in Charleston, SC, raised in Hershey, PA, but most recently calls Atlanta, GA home.
-She is ready and all-too willing to talk passionately, and at great length, about any of these places at any time.
-Above all else though, Caroline is super excited to make this year’s Press Corps one for the books (or papers)!
+Caroline Woodward is a member of the Class of 2027 in the College of Arts and Sciences, majoring in English and government, and minoring in journalism.
+She has been involved in Model United Nations since high school, and has been staffing NAIMUN since her freshman year of college.
+She has served as Executive Editor of Press Corps during NAIMUN LXI and Editor-in-Chief of Press Corps for NAIMUN LXII (can you tell she loves Press Corps?).
+Outside of MUN, Caroline is a member of Kappa Alpha Theta, Georgetown Theatre’s resident dramaturg, and is a senior editor for the film and media section of Georgetown’s newspaper, the Hoya.
+She is a self-identified “film bro,” a queso connoisseur, and a huge fan of napping.
+She was born in Charleston, SC, raised in Hershey, PA, but calls Atlanta, GA, home.
+Above all else, Caroline is super excited to make this year’s Press Corps one for the books (or papers)!